FAQs

 Where Do I Usually Observe or do Astro Photos?

-I usually try to do my astrophotos from Cottonwood Spring, in Joshua Tree National Park.
+Most of my deep sky astrophotos were taken from Cottonwood Spring, in Joshua Tree National Park.
+But since I moved to Phelan in 2023, I’ve spent more time at Amboy Crater.
 I prefer being by myself, but I will always be approachable, and gladly chat and answer questions if you happen to run into me and see my set up.

 Other times, when I know the weather isn’t favorable, I may go to other spots that are even further than this location from my current residence.